Table of Contents

 Acostarse Present Indicative

-Since acostarse is a stem-changing verb, the in the stem changes to ue for all the present tense conjugations except nosotros and vosotros.
+Since acostarse is a stem-changing verb, the o in the stem changes to ue for all the present tense conjugations except nosotros and vosotros.
 Also, note that when conjugating a reflexive verb, the corresponding reflexive pronoun for each person is included before the conjugated verb.

 Acostarse Preterite Indicative